Wood-roasted whole fish with lemon and dill creme fraiche

 4 lemon leaves

-Add lemon leaves and spray with oil.
-Cover and cook over an open flame or coals alternatively in an oven at 180 degrees Celcius for 20 minutes or until the flesh is just white, make sure not to overcook the fish as it will keep cooking once it's taken off the heat.
+Tuck the lemon leaves inside the fish and dot with butter.
+Wrap the fish in foil, then place the fish on a camping grill over the hot coals and cook for 20 minutes or until the flesh is just white.
+Take care not to overcook the fish as it will continue to cook once it is taken off the heat.

 2: While the fish is cooking, combine the creme fraiche, red onion, chives, dill and lemon juice in a small bowl.
 Season to taste with salt and pepper.